CANADA FX DEBT-C$ pulls back from 2-week high as oil falls

 * Factory output, investment growth miss expectations in April

-(Adds broker comment, updates prices to close) * Canadian dollar settles at C$1.3130, or 76.16 U.S. cents * Bond prices higher across the yield curve * 10-year yield touches its highest since June 23 at 1.300 pct By Alastair Sharp TORONTO, Oct 17 The Canadian dollar edged higher against its U.S. counterpart on Monday, but the loonie pulled back from an earlier two-week high as oil fell and investors awaited a Bank of Canada interest rate decision and economic update mid-week.
-The Canadian currency has strengthened in recent sessions as a stronger U.S. dollar trend against a range of currencies has stalled.
-"Oil's had a little push back over $50 (a barrel), today we've dipped below, but with a couple of technical failures over C$1.33 people are just maybe losing a little faith short-term in this (U.S. dollar strength) trade," said Darcy Browne, managing director of foreign exchange sales at CIBC Capital Markets.
-"I would still rather buy the dip to C$1.30 and take my chances there, and let the fundamentals play themselves out," he said.
-The Canadian dollar settled at C$1.3130 to the greenback, or 76.16 U.S. cents, slightly stronger than Friday's close of C$1.3145, or 76.07 U.S. cents.
+* Canadian dollar at C$1.3136, or 76.13 U.S. cents * Bond prices higher across the yield curve * 10-year yield touches its highest since June 23 at 1.300 pct TORONTO, Oct 17 The Canadian dollar edged higher against its U.S. counterpart on Monday, but the loonie pulled back from an earlier two-week high as oil fell and investor attention turned to the Bank of Canada interest rate decision mid-week.
+U.S. crude prices were down 1.59 percent to $49.55 a barrel as a rising rig count in the United States stoked worries of increased output.
+Modest gains for the loonie came as foreign investment in Canadian securities in August rose to C$12.74 billion from C$9.10 billion in July.
+For the January to August period, foreign purchases of Canadian securities reached a record C$108.14 billion.
+The Bank of Canada is expected to hold interest rates at 0.50 percent on Wednesday as it waits to see how the economic bounce-back it is anticipating in the second half of the year unfolds.
+At 10:02 a.m.
+EDT (1402 GMT), the Canadian dollar was trading at C$1.3136 to the greenback, or 76.13 U.S. cents, slightly stronger than Friday's close of C$1.3145, or 76.07 U.S. cents.
 The currency's weakest level of the session was C$1.3183, while it touched its strongest since Sept.
 29 at C$1.3065.
-The Bank of Canada is expected to hold interest rates at 0.50 percent on Wednesday as it waits to see how the economic bounce-back it is anticipating in the second half of the year unfolds.
-The U.S. Federal Reserve, meanwhile, is being closely watched for signs it may be ready to hike rates, with its bond yields just off four-month highs.
-Canadian government bond prices were higher across the yield curve, with the two-year price up 4 Canadian cents to yield 0.601 percent and the benchmark 10-year rising 26 Canadian cents to yield 1.220 percent.
+Speculators cut bearish bets on the Canadian dollar, Commodity Futures Trading Commission data showed on Friday.
+Net short Canadian dollar positions dipped to 11,704 contracts in the week ended Oct.
+11 from 14,077 in the prior week.
+Canadian government bond prices were higher across the yield curve, with the two-year price up 3 Canadian cents to yield 0.606 percent and the benchmark 10-year rising 22 Canadian cents to yield 1.225 percent.
 The 10-year yield touched its highest intraday since June 23 at 1.300 percent.
-Oil prices settled lower, weighed by oversupply concerns, with a spike in trade volume driving U.S. prices below $50 while a projected drop in American shale output limited losses.
-The modest gains for the loonie came as foreign investment in Canadian securities rose to C$12.74 billion in August from C$9.10 billion in July.
-Speculators cut bearish bets on the Canadian dollar, Commodity Futures Trading Commission data showed on Friday.
 Canadian manufacturing workers at Fiat Chrysler Automobiles voted on Sunday to approve a tentative labor agreement with the automaker, their union said, averting a strike and clearing the way for talks with Ford Motor Co.
-(Additional reporting by Fergal Smith; Editing by Nick Zieminski and Andrew Hay)
+(Reporting by Fergal Smith; Editing by Nick Zieminski)

 * Factory output, investment growth miss expectations in April